coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/kernel-objects.md

 In the context of seL4, a capability is a granular, unforgeable token of authority that references a kernel object and carries access rights that limit what the user of a cabability can do with the referenced kernel object.
 In general, a system call in seL4 amounts to refering to a cabability and an action on the kernel object the cabability points to.
 This is called _invoking a capability_.
+The calls themselves are known as _object method invocations_.

 <!-- As elaborated in {{#manual_link #2.3 (Kernel Objects)}}, the core kernel object types are:
 - CNode: a table containing capabilites, used to construct so-called capability spaces, which are assigned to threads.
 When making a syscall, a thread refers to capabilities in its capability space to in turn refer to kernel objects.